 We create meaningful jewellery that celebrates the fragile beauty of our flora and fauna, all of which contain rare Welsh gold - the gold of royalty for over 100 years.

-Please store your Clogau items in an anti-tarnish environment.
-Our presentation boxes that come supplied with our jewellery are not designed for long-term storage.
+We highly recommend you store your jewellery seperately in a clean, anti-tarnish, compartmentalised box to avoid scratches (the presentation boxes that come supplied with our jewellery are not designed for long-term storage).